 You will begin to recognize and become familiar with the leadership of the Holy Spirit more and more as we continue this journey.
 The confession of sin and removal of doubtful things makes each of us a ready vessel of God’s love (2 Tim 2:21).
 Jesus used a small community operating in this value to launch the New Testament church.
 Could you imagine what would happen to our communities if our churches did this?

 So everyone who acknowledges me before men, I also will acknowledge before my Father who is in heaven. – Matthew 10:32

 Lastly, get with some people and begin talking about Jesus.
 Don’t talk about “Christianity,” talk about Jesus.
 Read the words of Jesus together.
 Start with some friends, or even your own family, who can sit around a table to talk.
 Openly give Jesus the glory in every area of your life.
 Saying it out loud is the active ingredient in this step.

 Begin to ask the Holy Spirit for opportunities to talk about Jesus with an unsaved friend.
 You may begin to recognize more natural opportunities to talk about Jesus.
 No one in the Welsh Revival would have heard about Jesus if no one opened their mouth and spoke about Him.

 I am making a commitment to these four conditions over the next three months, and I want to invite you to join me.
 Share these four points with someone who can hold you accountable like a close friend or spouse.
 As a note to spouses, have grace knowing that each of these four areas will immediately be tested.

 The only path up is down.
-Only in humility will the church of Arkansas takes its place with Jesus.
+Only in humility will the church takes its place with Jesus.
 Only then will we truly witness the transformation that we desire.